paulscherrerinstitute/wica-http/README.md

 ## Wica Stream

-The **WicaStream** abstraction represents an immutable aggregation of Wica Channels which can be created and subscribed to by HTTP operation on the server.
-Each WicaStream is associated with a **WicaStreamProperties** object which define the behaviour of the stream and the default values for the properties of its underlying Wica Channels.
+The **WicaStream** abstraction represents an immutable aggregation of Wica Channels which can be created and subscribed to by HTTP operations on the server.

+Each **WicaStream** is associated with a **WicaStreamProperties** object which defines:
+ * things which affect the behaviour of the stream.
+ * things which determine the default property values which will be assigned to each of the stream's underlying Wica Channels.

 # EPICS Control System Support